PoppinElo/Neuro-SRM-STDP-TF/README.md

 3. Model Description
 4. Generating Input Sequences
 5. Visualization Tools
-6. Installation
-7. Usage
-8. Examples
-9. Contributing
+6. Contributing
-10. License
+7. License
-11. References
+8. References

 ## Introduction
 This project implements a biologically-inspired neuron model to simulate neural dynamics and learning processes.
 It aims to provide a detailed and flexible framework for studying bio-realistic neuronal behavior and synaptic plasticity using modern machine learning tools.